Best Cashier Resume Examples and Writing Tips (+ Free Template Download)

 Soft skills are talents that are intangible.
 They are often described as personal characteristics.
 But in the setting of the workplace, these characteristics are developed through prior work knowledge.
 For example, having customer service skills.

-This skill can only be developed by having prior working experiences which expose you to customers and have dealt with a customer who was either positive or negative toward you in the workplace.
+This skill can only be developed by having prior working experiences that expose you to customers and have dealt with a customer who was either positive or negative toward you in the workplace.

 - Verbal communication skills